 For AI researchers and application developers, NVIDIA Volta and Turing GPUs powered by tensor cores give you an immediate path to faster training and greater deep learning performance.
 With Tensor Cores enabled, FP32 and FP16 mixed precision matrix multiply dramatically accelerates your throughput and reduces AI training times.

-For application developers integrating deep neural networks into their cloud-based or embedded application, Deep Learning SDK provides high-performance libraries that implement building block APIs for implementing training and inference directly into their apps.
+For developers integrating deep neural networks into their cloud-based or embedded application, Deep Learning SDK includes high-performance libraries that implement building block APIs for implementing training and inference directly into their apps.
 With a single programming model for all GPU platform - from desktop to datacenter to embedded devices, developers can start development on their desktop, scale up in the cloud and deploy to their edge devices - with minimal to no code changes.

 Every AI Framework - Accelerated